 - They improve productivity, as it provides a high-level overview of current work in progress.

 - It allows you both to give more valuable feedback without them feeling uncomfortable doing it infront of the entire team.

 - You can check-in on your employees’ personal and professional goals

 Working Remotely?
 No worries, with these 5 communication tools, your communication resources are in place to ensure a smooth and steady workflow amongst employees.

 Effective feedback, both positive and negative, is good for business.
 Feedback can give valuable information that will be used to make important decisions in the long-run.
 It’s a top way of allowing communication to flow openly through your workplace.

 Effective feedback has benefits for the giver, the receiver, and the wider business too.
 It’s always there, even if you don’t actively set up feedback practices like surveys or appraisals.

 Feedback is around us all the time, whether that’s every time we speak to a person, employee or customer we are usually communicating feedback.

-And, whether the feedback is done verbally or via a feedback survey, the person providing the feedback needs to know they have been understood (or received) and they need to know that their feedback provides some value.
-It can be a great motivation tool for your workers and overall improve their performance.
+And, whether the feedback is done verbally or via a feedback survey, the person providing the feedback needs to know they’ve been understood (or received) and they need to know that their feedback provides some value.
+It can be a great motivation tool for your workers and improve their overall performance.